Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Experimental results

 Fig. \ref{fig:P3fRaw} shows the representative data for the third harmonic response power $P_{3f}$ as a function of temperature at a fixed location on the HiPIMS 25 V bias Nb/Cu sample.
 A representative measurement protocol is as follows.
 The sample is warmed up to 10 K (above $T_{c}$), and then the microwave source is turned on with fixed input frequency ($\omega/{2\pi}$=1.86 GHz) and input power ($P_{RF}$=+2 dBm), and then $P_{3f}$ is measured as the sample is gradually cooled down to 3.5 K. In other words, the surface of the sample experiences a fixed RF field $B_{RF}sin(\omega t)$ in a sub-micron scale area during the cooldown process from 10 K to 3.5 K.

 The measured $P_{3f}(T)$ in Fig. \ref{fig:P3fRaw} can be decomposed into three segments: the region above 9.1 K, the region below 6.7 K, and the region in between.
-The magnetic writer head (the probe of our microwave microscope) itself has temperature-independent nonlinearity. $P_{3f}$ above 9.1 K comes from this probe background and is indeed temperature-independent.
+The magnetic writer head (the probe of our microwave microscope) itself has temperature-independent nonlinearity.
+The signal above 9.1 K comes from this probe background and is indeed temperature-independent.
 A transition around 9.1 K can be seen in the inset of Fig. \ref{fig:P3fRaw}.
-This transition around 9.1 K comes from the intrinsic nonlinear response of the Nb film.
+This transition comes from the intrinsic nonlinear response of the Nb film.
 The strongest $P_{3f}$ signal here shows up below 6.7 K. In the following, such a $P_{3f}$ onset temperature is called the $P_{3f}$ transition temperature and is denoted as $T_{c}^{P_{3f}}$.
 Compared to the signal around 9.1 K, the onset around 6.7 K is dramatic.
 Such a signal suggests that some mechanism shows up at and below 6.7 K that produces strong nonlinearity.
-In summary, $P_{3f}(T)$ in Fig. \ref{fig:P3fRaw} can be understood as the combination of three different sources of nonlinearity: temperature-independent probe background, that related to intrinsic Nb response, and mechanisms showing up at and below 6.7 K. The mechanisms leading to strong $P_{3f}$ below 6.7 K are extrinsic and are likely due to surface defects.
+The mechanisms leading to strong $P_{3f}$ below 6.7 K are extrinsic and are likely due to surface defects.
 Note that $P_{3f}$ below 6.7 K is much stronger than the intrinsic Nb signal around 9.1 K, suggesting that our local $P_{3f}$ measurement is sensitive to surface defects.

 Since the main objective of this work is investigating RF properties of surface defects, the strong $P_{3f}$ below 6.7 K is the main focus in the following.

 To further study the nature of $P_{3f}$ below 6.7 K, $P_{3f}(T)$ for various input powers $P_{RF}$ (and hence various applied RF field amplitudes $B_{RF}$) are measured.
 For each measurement, the sample is warmed up to 10 K and then cooled down to 3.5 K while experiencing an applied RF field with fixed input frequency and input power.
 Since the measured $P_{3f}$ is the combination of probe background and sample contribution, the probe background (probe background is obtained by averaging the magnitude of $P_{3f}(T)$ between 9.5 K and 10 K) is subtracted from the total signal to isolate the sample signal.
 The process is repeated six times, each time with a different input power.
 The results of the six $P_{3f}(T)$ of different input powers/RF field amplitudes are shown in the linear format in Fig. \ref{fig:P3fMultiplePowers}.